Back to blog

 Best for: Teams that need to send high volumes of cold email with strong deliverability.

 Instantly has become the default cold email platform for startups and agencies.
-Its key advantage is unlimited sending accounts with built-in warm-up, which solves the deliverability problem that plagues most cold email efforts.
+Its edge is unlimited sending accounts with built-in warm-up, which directly solves the deliverability problem that sinks most cold email.
+Apollo’s email sending is one feature among many; Instantly is purpose-built for delivery, with mailbox rotation, warm-up networks, and smart sending that spreads volume across accounts automatically.
+For pure email outbound, that focus usually beats Apollo’s built-in sequences.

-Instantly is email only.
-No LinkedIn automation, no phone dialer, no built-in prospecting database (their lead finder is basic).
-You need a separate data source and a separate LinkedIn tool.
-For small teams, managing three tools instead of one is a real cost in time and complexity.
+Limitation: Instantly is email only.
+No LinkedIn automation, no dialer, and only a basic lead finder, so you need a separate data source and a separate LinkedIn tool.
+For a small team, running three tools instead of one is a real cost in time and complexity.
+If you want multichannel, see our breakdown of Instantly alternatives that add LinkedIn.

 3. Smartlead: Budget-friendly cold email